ourworld-tsc/www_eden/content/action/index.md

 ### A Dream Becomes Reality

 There are many ways to join in on the efforts to bring the vision to life.
-Come to Zanzibar to collaborate in-person, buy EDEN (below), or support from afar.
+Come to Zanzibar to collaborate in-person, buy EDN (below), or support from afar.
 Today we are already operating from this location and making initial steps.

 Our primary focus is on **raising $4M USD by June 2023** in order to take on full ownership and finance the project.
 We cannot do this without the support of like-minded believers.